rhafer/opencloud/services/invitations/README.md

 ## Bridging Provisioning Delay

-Consider that when a guest account has to be provisioned in an external user management, there might be a delay between creating the user and the user being available in the local Infinite Scale system.
+Consider that when a guest account has to be provisioned in an external user management, there might be a delay between creating the user and the user being available in the local OpenCloud system.